Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 Sample Core Counseling Attributes Question

 A client tells you they are struggling with feelings of isolation and loneliness since they moved to a new city for a job.
-They express a willingness to try new things to overcome their feelings of isolation.
-Which of the following is the most appropriate response to the client’s situation?
+They express a willingness to try new things to overcome their feelings of isolation and ask, “Do you have any suggestions for where to start?”

 - “That’s a positive attitude to have.
 Joining a club or activity group in your city could be a good way to meet new people.”